martinnicolas/maritotito/README.md

 	//= require maritotito

-In every file field on yout form add the onchange attribute with the function validateFiles(this) and a Hash with the maximum file size and allowed extensions:
+In every file field on your form add the onchange attribute with the function `"validateFiles(this);"` and a Hash with the maximum file size and allowed extensions:

 ```ruby
 <%= f.file_field :some_field, onchange: "validateFiles(this);", data: { max_file_size: 2.megabytes, allowed_extensions: ['pdf'] } %>
 ```

-You can add more allowed extensions on the allowed_extensions array
+You can add more allowed extensions on the allowed_extensions array:

 ```ruby
 <%= f.file_field :other_field, onchange: "validateFiles(this);", data: { max_file_size: 5.megabytes, allowed_extensions: ['jpg', 'jpeg', 'png'] } %>